 Mozverse Named Inc. Magazine's Best in Business Award 2022

-Renowned for its web development platform specializing in blockchain innovation and Web 3.0 integration solutions to help companies succeed in the meta economy.MIAMI, FL, UNITED STATES, December 11, 2022 /EINPresswire.com/ -- Mozverse is pleased to announce it has been named as a winner of the Inc. Magazine’s Best in Business Award 2022 for the Blockchain category.
+The company is renowned for its web development platform specializing in blockchain innovation and Web 3.0 integration solutions to help companies succeed in the meta economy.

+Miami, Florida--(Newsfile Corp. - December 12, 2022) - Mozverse is pleased to announce it has been named as a winner of the Inc. Magazine's Best in Business Award 2022 for the Blockchain category.
 This award honors companies that have made an extraordinary impact in their fields and local communities.

 Mozverse is contributing to the adoption of the metaverse by creating products such as launching a hyper-realistic live entertainment experience that will be called "Live Stadium", Ultranode technology which is a performance and scalability accelerator designed for the Web3 development platform, and launching virtual worlds in Web3.
 It is co-founded by CEO Danny Mozlin who has been a pioneer of the internet with his previous companies.